SANIAGRG/Ml_Pipeline/README.md

 └──────────────┴─────────────────────────────────┴─────────────────────┘
 ```

 All datasets and trained models are versioned with DVC (Data Version Control), which works like Git but for large files.
 The actual data lives in MinIO — a locally hosted, S3-compatible object store — while Git only tracks tiny pointer files.
 This means anyone who clones the repo can run `dvc pull` and get the exact dataset that produced any model, without large files ever bloating the repository.
-The full infrastructure — Airflow, MinIO, MLflow, Postgres, and a FastAPI inference server — is defined in a single `docker-compose.yml` and starts with one command.
+The full infrastructure — Airflow, MinIO, MLflow, Postgres, and the FastAPI inference server — is defined in a single `docker-compose.yml` and starts with one command.
 Every tool in this stack is free and open source.

 ---